culturecloud/rclone-index/README.md

 ## Features
 - Multiple Rclone remotes in a single index.
 - Permalink for every file on all of your remotes.
 - Index is secured with Basic Auth.
+(File links are also secured)
 - Rclone has built-in config file encryption support so you can use this even on public repls.
 (How-to soon)

 ## Deploy Guide